 I’m sure that you’ll also have some additional questions, so here I’m bringing you the most common questions people ask when it comes to detailing their cars.

 Detailing a car is not a difficult task.
 However, it’s a slow process that should be done with caution and by following proven methods and techniques in order to get perfect results.
 You’ll need to gather some experience to do it quicker and better.
+Start with basic car detailing steps like washing, claying, and waxing, and work your way up to paint correction as you gain confidence.

 Compounding and polishing are typical procedures when detailing cars, so they should remove scratches from the car’s paint.
 Of course, only the ones that didn’t go through the clear coat.
+Deep scratches that reach the base coat or primer will require touch-up paint.

 I suggest doing full detail on your car once a year.
-That way, you’ll keep your car in like-a-new condition for a long.
+That way, you’ll keep your car in like-a-new condition for a long time.
 Of course, you won’t need to polish it or deep clean it every time, but still, once a year, you should do a thorough cleanup of your car’s interior and exterior.

 The difference between detailing and cleaning a car is in all the procedures that are done in that process.
 Cleaning a car means only making the car clean of dirt, dust, and grime, while detailing means cleaning everything thoroughly and also applying protectants to various car parts (paint, leather, plastics, tires, etc.).